-During this Age, the power of elves and dwarves diminished:

-the world is now in the hands of humanity.
+During this Age, the power of elves and dwarves diminished; for it is said that the destiny of the world is now in the hands of humanity.

-Sauron was slain by Isildur. but could not be permanently destroyed while the One Ring existed.
-Elrond counselled that Isildur throw the Ring into Mount Doom and the fires in which it was made, Isildur proudly refused, saying that it was to become a trophy for his House, taken to avenge his father's death.
+Sauron was slain by Isildur, but could not be permanently destroyed while the One Ring existed.
+Elrond counselled that Isildur throw the Ring into Mount Doom and the fires in which it was made.
+Isildur proudly refused, saying that it was to become a trophy for his House, taken to avenge his father's death.

 Soon after this, Isildur was slain by an ambush of orcs as he crossed the Great River.
 His son inherited the kingdom of Arnor, but there were too few people to hold it together.
 Eventually, Arnor split into three kingdoms: Arthedain, Cardolan, and Rhudaur.
-Soon afterwards. a terrible enemy emerged: the Witch-King of Angmar.
+Soon afterwards, a terrible enemy emerged: the Witch-King of Angmar.